ArchieMucharla/KMP-Search-Benchmark/documents/proposal.md

 Depending on our needs while developing this algorithm, we might also create helper functions for readability.

 # Proposed Tests
-**Test 1**: Utilize a text composed solely of the letter 'A' and a pattern of 'AA'.
-The algorithm should correctly identify all occurrences of 'AA'.

-**Test 2**: Test with a text containing a variety of characters and a pattern of 'abc'.
-The algorithm should correctly identify all instances of 'abc'.

-**Test 3**: Conduct a performance test using a large text file and a relatively frequent pattern, to evaluate the efficiency of the algorithm under more realistic conditions.

-Test case that verifies whether KMP_search finds a known pattern in a string.
+**Test 1**: Verifies whether KMP_search finds a known pattern in a string.

-Test case that verifies whether KMP_search correctly returns an empty vector for a non-matching pattern.
+**Test 2**: Test case that verifies whether KMP_search correctly returns an empty vector for a non-matching pattern.

-Test case that verifies whether KMP_search correctly finds multiple occurrences of a pattern in a string.
+**Test 3**: Test case that verifies whether KMP_search correctly finds multiple occurrences of a pattern in a string.

 # Data